Famous Painters – Hand-Painted Reproductions

 11- Paul Cézanne (1839–1906)

-Forerunner of cubism, he sought to structure nature into geometric shapes, heralding modern art with his Montagnes Sainte-Victoire and Natures mortes.
+A precursor of cubism, he sought to structure nature into geometric shapes, heralding modern art with his Mont Sainte-Victoire and Still Lifes.

 See the collection - 692 works